-The Financial Center at The Village, in partnership with United Way of Central and Northeastern Connecticut, helps individuals living in the Hartford are over the age of 18 with incomes less than $54,000 per year effectively manage their finances and achieve financial goals.
+The Financial Center at The Village, in partnership with United Way of Central and Northeastern Connecticut, helps individuals living in the Hartford area over the age of 18 with low to moderate income to effectively manage their finances and achieve financial goals.

 Through free one-on-one coaching and financial education classes, participants learn how to create a budget, understand and improve credit scores, reduce debt, define their financial goals, and develop a plan to reach their goals.
 Participants may also be eligible to open a Matched Savings Account to begin building their savings to purchase assets (e.g., a car, school uniforms for their children, a computer and much more).
 A match, provided by United Way Women United, is available for qualified women, helping them achieve their goals sooner.